 The Forest Service notes that healthy, mature trees add, on average, 10 percent to a property’s value.
 One of the best times of year to plant trees and shrubs is fall, after leaf drop, according to the organization Trees are Good.

-If you already have trees and shrubs in your front or backyard, fall is when you should check on their health and trim back any overgrown branches.
+If you already have trees and shrubs in your front or backyard, fall is when you should check on their health and trim overgrown branches.